towolf/towolf.github.com/docs/PsychBasic/KbStrokeWait.markdown

 title: KbStrokeWait
 categories:
   - PsychBasic
+encoding: UTF-8
 ---

 \[secs, keyCode, deltaSecs\] = KbStrokeWait\(\[deviceNumber\]\[, untilTime=inf\]\[, more optional args for KbWait\]\);

-KbStrokeWait waits for a single keystroke of your subject, ie. it waits until all keys on the keyboard are released, after that it waits for a single keystroke \- a single press of a key, followed by releasing the key again.
+KbStrokeWait waits for a single keystroke of your subject, ie. it waits until all keys on the keyboard are released, after that it waits for a single keystroke - a single press of a key, followed by releasing the key again.
 After the subject has finished its "keystroke" and released the key, KbStrokeWait returns the keyboard state and timestamp of the key press.